TDCRanila/SRB2Kart-ModConfigurator/README.md

 #### Disclaimer

 I don't write much a whole lot of C#/Visual Forms code, so excuse any mistakes here and there.
+Let me know if there are any issues with the program.

 ### Features